aka-org/terraform-google-network/README.md

 - `roles/compute.networkAdmin` (for VPC, subnet, and firewall management)
 - `roles/compute.securityAdmin` (for firewall rules)
 - `roles/compute.viewer` (for reading network resources)
-- `roles/resourcemanager.projectIamAdmin` (if managing IAM, not strictly needed for just network resources)

 ---